tao54tao/foodi/README.md

 # Project Web App with React

 This is a project made for BU MET Web Application Development. <br>
-use 'npm install' in the project directory to install required dependencies <br>
+use `npm install` in the project directory to install required dependencies <br>
-use 'npm start' in the project directory to run locally at http://localhost:3000 <br>
+use `npm start` in the project directory to run locally at http://localhost:3000 <br>
 page is also published at [https://tao54tao.github.io/foodi](https://tao54tao.github.io/foodi)